Blazor MudBlazor Starter

 - Right-click on a row to copy a single line or all selected lines to the clipboard

-- Clipboard data formatted as semicolon-separated values
+- Clipboard data is formatted as semicolon-separated values

 Data model (WeatherForecast): Defined as a nested class with Id (Guid), Date (DateTime), TemperatureC (int), Summary (string?), and computed TemperatureF.